 If the wires are rubbing against your lips or cheek and causing pain, irritation or burning, you may find dental wax helpful.
 Dental wax is available at most drug stores.
 Pinch off a small piece of wax and apply it directly over the wires that are irritating you.
 The wax will act as a cushion between the wires and your gum.
 You should remove dental wax before brushing your teeth; then replace it if necessary.

 Most people prefer foods that are neither hot nor cold.
 Very hot liquid may injure tender or numb mouth tissues.
-Very cold liquid may be painful to sensitive injured or fractured teeth.
+The very cold liquid may be painful to sensitive injured or fractured teeth.
 It is easiest and most efficient to drink right out of a cup.
 Drinking from a straw requires puckering and suction which is inefficient and difficult when your jaws are wired.
 Basic good nutrition is essential to keep you healthy, speed up recovery and assist in healing.
-Even though you cannot chew, you still need a balance of protein, fruits and vegetables, dairy products and grains.
+Even though you cannot chew, you still need a balance of protein, fruits, and vegetables, dairy products, and grains.
 It is easier to get proper nutrition if you eat five to six times a day.

 If you feel that you are going to vomit, follow these steps:

 - Bend forward or roll onto your side.

 - Put your finger inside your cheek and pull your cheek out.

 - All the vomit will come out of your nose and mouth while you continue to lean forward.

 - It is not recommended that you try to cut your elastics when you think you are going to vomit.